Advaita as a Path

 • A major purpose of human life is to directly experience this unity of the individual self and the Absolute, even while remaining engaged in the activities of life.

-In addition to these principles, Advaita contains a wealth of practices and meditations that lead directly to deep experience and personal transformation.
+In addition to these principles, Advaita contains a wealth of practices and meditations that lead directly to deep experience and transformation.
 As you explore life guided by the principles of Advaita, you discover peace and happiness that can be shared with others.

 Advaita is an open and accessible system of thought and practice.
 It can be pursued by anyone from any background who is interested in self-discovery.
 To help you pursue your interests in this philosophy more fully, we have provided lists of resources you might find useful.